judah4/judah4.github.io/_drafts/top-games-2019.md

 ![manifold](/assets/img/posts/top2019/manifold.jpg){: .image-sized .center-image }

 I've been following the development of this game for years and it's finally out!
-This game looks crazy good and inverting the world for the first time was amazing.
+The game's visual effects look good and inverting the world for the first time was amazing.
-This is the M. C. Escher stairs in video game form and it is fun.
+This game is the M. C. Escher stairs in video game form and it is fun.
-Puzzles mixing non-euclidean space and water flows were my personal favorites.
+The puzzles mixing non-euclidean space and water flows were my personal favorites.

 ### Pokemon Sword

 ![sword](/assets/img/posts/top2019/sword.jpg){: .image-sized .center-image }

 I think I haven't finished a Pokemon game since Generation 4.
-I fell off the end of Gen 6 and somewhere in the middle of Gen 7.
+I fell off at the end of Gen 6 and somewhere in the middle of Gen 7.
 I finished Sword in about 27 hours and I had a great time playing it.
 The wilderness area is a really good addition for the game and is now where I spend most of my post-game time.